Nisha3019/Python-Django-Application/README.md

 **Functionality**
 **Customer & Product Models**
-Create, Read, Update, and Delete (CRUD) operations for customer and product entries.
+  - Create, Read, Update, and Delete (CRUD) operations for customer and product entries.
-Each model contains essential fields (e.g., customer name, city, country, description, price for products, and product name, contact info for customers).
+  - Each model contains essential fields (e.g., customer name, city, country, description, price for products, and product name, contact info for customers).

 **Search or Filter**
-Easily search for customers or products based on their attributes (e.g., product name, customer name, city, country).
+  - Easily search for customers or products based on their attributes (e.g., product name, customer name, city, country).
-Filter products based on categories or price ranges.
+  - Filter products based on categories or price ranges.

 **Visualizations**
-Visual graphs and charts to analyze customer and product data (e.g., annual sales, order placed, product purchased).
+  -Visual graphs and charts to analyze customer and product data (e.g., annual sales, order placed, product purchased).

 **Technologies Used**
 Python 3.x